kishaningithub/weather/DEVELOPMENT_WORKFLOW.md

 }
 ```

-Now that the app is working and it is self testing in nature we can refactor whatever we want with great confidence
+If you notice apart from the app being working it is also "self-testing" hence we can refactor whatever we want
-that it won't break the system!
-Thanks the main crux!
+with great confidence that it won't break the system!
+That's the main crux!

 That's all folks :-)